IslaFranco/Project-3-backend/README.md

 - JavaScript

 ## Getting Started
-- [click here](https://islafranco412363.invisionapp.com/freehand/Untitled-sZgo1is5r) to see my Trello Board.
+- [click here](https://trello.com/b/S9DVpx27/project-3) to see my Trello Board.
 - [click here]() to see the Blooming Stones site.

 ## Unsolved Problems
--
+- Blog and Chakra Pages

 ## Future Enhancments
 - Google Authentication
 - Log in and log out
+- Create a Blog page for users to read and create their own blogs.
+- Create a Chakra page so users can see what stone helps with the 7 main chakras.
+- Update Nav bar to show redirects.
+- Be able to have a rate 1-5 on how a stone has helped you.
+- Allow comments once logged in, so that other users can voice their opinion on the stone description or put their own.